nspcc-dev/neofs-api/proto-docs/object.md

 #### Method Get

 Receive full object structure, including Headers and payload.
 Response uses gRPC stream.
-First response message carries object with requested address.
+First response message carries the object with the requested address.
 Chunk messages are parts of the object's payload if it is needed.
 All messages, except the first one, carry payload chunks.
-Requested object can be restored by concatenation of object message payload and all chunks keeping receiving order.
+The requested object can be restored by concatenation of object message payload and all chunks keeping the receiving order.

+Extended headers can change `Get` behaviour:
+* __NEOFS__NETMAP_EPOCH \
+  Will use the requsted version of Network Map for object placement calculation.
+* __NEOFS__NETMAP_LOOKUP_DEPTH \
+  Will try older versions (starting from `__NEOFS__NETMAP_EPOCH` if specified or the latest one otherwise) of Network Map to find an object until the depth limit is reached.

+Please refer to detailed `XHeader` description.

 Statuses:
 - **OK** (0, SECTION_SUCCESS): \